 Gamers should look for auto-backup features and universal compatibility.
 Some models, like the Silicon Power Armor A60 drive, also have built-in storage for cables and military-grade protection, which may fit your requirements.

-Finally, some drives, like the Seagate Game Drive family, are specifically designed to match PS4 colors while other models are optimized for Xbox.
+Finally, some drives, like the Seagate Game Drive family, are specifically designed to match PS4 colors while other models feature optimizations for Xbox.

-Also, consider the cable bundled with the drive.
+Don’t forget about what kind of cable’s going to come with your drive.
 If your laptop or phone has USB-C or Thunderbolt 3 connections and your drive only comes with a USB-A cable, factor in buying another cable or an adapter.